dotnet/csharplang/meetings/2022/README.md

 *Summer of C#*: Compiler optimizations and LINQ perf (Jared, Rikki, Maoni)

-## Wed Aug 10, 2022

-- Should required on a property force it to be nullable in the constructor always (Fred) - https://github.com/dotnet/csharplang/issues/6359

 ## Mon Aug 1, 2022

 *Summer of C#*: Interactive and notebooks (Bill, Safia, Maoni)